sap-tutorials/btp-dev-guidance/tutorials/set-up-cicd-kyma/set-up-cicd-kyma.md

     >Here's how to get your container registry credentials in the required format:
     >
     >1.
-Run `docker --config /tmp login docker.io` in a terminal to login to your container registry.
+Run `docker --config /tmp login docker.io` in a terminal to log in to your container registry.
     >
     >1.
 Run `cat /tmp/config.json` to print your container registry credentials.
-This is how the output should look like this:
+The output looks like this:
     >
     >       ![Container registry credentials](./container-registry-credentials-print1.png)
     >
     >2.
 Open the `/tmp/config.json` in a text editor and delete the `credsStore` key-value pair.
     >
     >3.
-Run the `docker --config /tmp login docker.io` command and provide your container registry login credentials.
+Run the `docker --config /tmp login docker.io` command and provide your login credentials for your container registry.
     >
     >4.
 Print your container registry credentials again with `cat /tmp/config.json`.
-This is how the output should look like now:
+The output look like this now:
     >
     >       ![Container registry credentials](./container-registry-credentials-print2.png)